End Stage Dementia : The Last of the Stages

 May have unusual durations of sobbing, groaning or sobbing

-May need additional rest or need medicine to help with rest.
+May need additional rest.
+Or need medicine to help with rest.
+Appetite is poor.

 Modifications in Abilities to Feature During End Stage Dementia